 - 1. Mail boxes installed in the public right-of-way shall be designed and constructed to meet the requirements of the United States Postal Service.
-Mail boxes in the street right-of-way may not obstruct pedestrian or vehicular traffic and may not obstruct visibility at intersections. - 2.
-Gang mailboxes, when required by the Postmaster General, shall be located in the street right-of-way in front of the building in which they are designed to serve and may not be constructed to serve any more than the number of units in any one building.
+Mail boxes in the street right-of-way will not obstruct pedestrian or vehicular traffic and may not obstruct visibility at intersections. - 2.
+Gang mailboxes, when required by the Postmaster General, shall be located in the street right-ofway in front of the building in which they are designed to serve and will not be constructed to serve any more than the number of units in any one (1) building.

-509.6 Residential Subdivision lots
+509.6 Residential Subdivision Lots